MOMO "Komposit" Carbon

 The helmet shell has a vinyl stitched edging around the entire

-look or it gives it the style of a circa 1950's football helmet.
+the retro look or it gives it the style of a circa 1950's football

-you're wearing the Komposit.
+going when you're wearing the Komposit.
 I rode a friend's cruiser

 down to the local hangout, and the crowd absolutely loved it.